Spray Foam

 HVAC sizing can be reduced by as much as 35% without the loss of efficiency and comfort.
 (Source: Canadian Urethane Foam Contractors Association)

-Closed-Cell, spray foam bonds and seals gaps, providing a solid barrier against insects and other pests where it is applied.
+Closed-cell spray foam bonds and seal gaps, providing a solid barrier against insects and other pests where it is applied.

 The home you build will be stronger, tighter, and feel more solid in strong winds.
 Polyurethane spray foam insulation bonds to framing and exterior sheathing and helps to glue the structure together.
 A study by the NAHB demonstrated that the addition of closed cell sprayed foam insulation added a 45% increase in racking loads over conventional wood frame/fiberglass construction.